Hi! You found our list of the best virtual Thanksgiving ideas.

 What are some fun Thanksgiving themed games?

 One of the most popular Thanksgiving games is Bingo.
 You can play this game in person or remotely, which makes it a good option.
 Plus, most people are familiar with the game mechanics.
 We also recommend completing a Kindness To-Do List as a way to support your community.
+Here is a list of Zoom games you can adapt for the holiday.

 When is Thanksgiving in 2020?